Medellín: Gross domestic product

 The Metropolitan Area of Medellín contributes about 70% of the total GDP of the Department of Antioquia and a bit more than 10% of the economy of Colombia.
-Antioquia is the second-greatest economic region of Colombia.
 By 2005, Antioquia's GDP was more than US$20,600,000,000 and the top exporting province in Colombia.
 The Aburrá Valley is the top economy in the department of Antioquia, and its GDP was US$14,500 million.
 Medellín is the second-largest economic region in Colombia, after Bogotá.

 The 2005 Report of the Economic Colombian Review of Proexport and the International Cooperation Agency of Medellín concluded that Medellín was at the same level of GDP contribution to the national economy as cities like Panama City in Panama, and San José de Costa Rica.

 Medellín Cluster

 Medellín created the first Colombian business cluster.
 The city is the top exporting region of the country, with 1,750 export businesses based in Medellín.
 The Cluster was created with the support of the Chamber of Commerce of Medellín and the City Administration for an actual total of 21,000 companies that share 40% of total exports, 25% of the regional GDP, and 40% of Metro Area employment.
 The main economic activities of the Medellín Cluster (MC) are in electricity generation, textile, fashion design, construction, tourism and business.
 One goal of the Medellín Cluster is to include health services, an important sector in the local economy.

 Ruta N is a non-profit in Medellín which helps foreign companies set up office in Medellín.